 [I]t is plain, consciousness, as far as ever it can be extended – should it be to ages past – unites existences and actions very remote in time into the same person . . . so that whatever has the consciousness of present and past actions, is the same person to whom they both belong. . . .
-But yet possibly it will still be objected,–Suppose I wholly lose the memory of some parts of my life, beyond a possibility of retrieving them, so that perhaps I shall never be conscious of them again; yet am I not the same person that did those actions, had those thoughts that I once was conscious of, though I have now forgot them?
+But yet possibly it will still be objected, –Suppose I wholly lose the memory of some parts of my life, beyond a possibility of retrieving them, so that perhaps I shall never be conscious of them again; yet am I not the same person that did those actions, had those thoughts that I once was conscious of, though I have now forgot them?
 To which I answer, that . . . if it be possible for the same man to have distinct incommunicable consciousness at different times, it is past doubt the same man would at different times make different persons.
 (2.27.9–20)

-In other words, for Locke if a man has no memory of a part of his life, then during that part he was, quite literally, not himself.
+In other words, for Locke, if a man has no memory of a part of his life, then during that part he was, quite literally, not himself.
 Bowie may be the only public figure to offer an opportunity to consider the real-life implications of this philosophy.

 It’s well known that for Bowie (and Jones) the 1970s were a whirlwind of heavy drug use.
 One result of this excess was that it left him with what he described as “incredible losses of memory. . . .
 Whole chunks of my life.
-I can’t remember, for instance, any – any – of 1975.”
+I can’t remember, for instance, any—any—of 1975.”
 In one interview, Bowie detailed watching footage of himself performing as Ziggy Stardust and thinking, “This boy used to dress like that for a living?
 My God this is funny”; in another he remarked of recording the Thin White Duke’s 1976 album Station to Station that “I can’t even remember the studio.
 I know it was in LA because I’ve read it was. . . .
 I listen to Station to Station as a piece of work by an entirely different person” (Loder 334), and once asked to explain his puzzling 1971 song, “The Bewlay Brothers,” he said, “I can’t imagine what the person who wrote that had on his mind” (Pegg 39).

 This real-life self-dissociation is something more extreme than Hume’s “successive perceptions.”
 Even if one agrees with Hume that a consciousness is merely a succession of impressions and/or thoughts passing through the mind, one must grant that these impressions are in some way connected, since empirical examination of one’s own consciousness reveals that one thought gives rise to another, which gives rise to another, which connects to an earlier impression, and so on.
-But the condition that Bowie outlines is one of disconnection, a consciousness (or personhood, or identity) interrupted, then taken up again later.
+But the condition that Bowie outlines is one of disconnection, a consciousness (or personhood, or identity) interrupted then taken up again later.
 According to Locke’s reasoning, this would mean that David Bowie, the man, was in fact different persons throughout his life: